aircarto/ModuleAir_V2/README.md

 * OLED SSD1306

 ## Features
-* Gets measurement from a full range of sensors
+* Gets measurements from a full range of sensors
 * Transmits data with WiFi or LoRaWAN to different databases
 * Gets AQ forecasts from the AtmoSud API, the official Institute for Air Quality in SW France
-* Displays the measurement and the forecasts on the matrix
+* Displays the measurements and the forecasts on the matrix
 * Fully configurable through a web interface

 ## Libraries